codyduong/artNcode/home.md

 I hodge-podged this website together using Jekyll with React put in using Webpack.
-Please don't ask me, it was painful and I'm and idiot.
+Please don't ask me, it was painful and I'm an idiot.

 <u>This website is still under construction.</u>